SexyCoders/libtime.cc/README.md

 There are functions to only print date, time weekday etc but also the generic "toStringf" that prints anything in any format.

 the formatting is easy:

+### date format accepts following arguments
+- d -> day
+- m -> month
+- y -> year
+- l -> long
+- s -> short
+- delimiter

+in the following order

+<b>[format][l/s][delimiter]</b> e.g. "mdyl/"

-- date format is specified as "mdy(l/s)(delimiter)" -> format defaults to long and delimiter defaults to "-"
+:attention: format defaults to long and delimiter defaults to "-"

-- time format is either "m"-military time or "c"-casual time
+### time format argument
+- "m" -> military time
+- "c" -> casual time

-- the flags WEEKDAY_YES and WEEKDAY_NO are used to specify if you wish to have the weeday written in the output
+:information_source: the flags WEEKDAY_YES and WEEKDAY_NO are used to specify if you wish to have the weeday written in the output

 For example
 ```c